stojkovic-a/Elixir-tutorial/README_ENG.md

 Explanation:
 * The _spawn/2_ function created a new Eliir process that executed the _HelloWorld.greet/0_ function.
 * Processes in Elixir are completely isolated, meaning they don't share memory.
-This isolation is a key ascpet of Elixir's fault tolerance and scalability.
+This isolation is a key aspect of Elixir's fault tolerance and scalability.

 Example: Sending and Receiving Messages:
 ```elixir